Sunset Boulevard (musical): Concert productions

-In April 2004, Petula Clark reprised her role as Norma opposite Michael Ball in a concert production of the show that ran for two nights at the Cork Opera House in Ireland, which was later broadcast on BBC Radio 2.
-The cast also included Michael Bauer (Max), Emma Williams (Betty), Michael Xavier (Artie) and the BBC Concert Orchestra was conducted by Martin Yates.

-Another two-day concert engagement took place in 2004 in Sydney by the Production Company; Judi Connelli starred as Norma, Michael Cormick played Joe and Anthony Warlow was Max.
-The Production Company staged a slightly more elaborate version of the concert for a week in Melbourne during 2005.
-Connelli again starred as Norma, and David Campbell took the role of Joe.
-The State Theatre was sold out for every performance.
+In April 2004, Petula Clark reprised her role as Norma opposite Michael Ball as Joe in a two-night concert production at the Cork Opera House in Ireland, which was later broadcast on BBC Radio 2.
+The cast also included Michael Bauer (Max), Emma Williams (Betty), Michael Xavier (Artie); the BBC Concert Orchestra was conducted by Martin Yates.
+Another two-day concert engagement took place in 2004 at the State Theatre in Sydney; Judi Connelli starred as Norma, Michael Cormick played Joe and Anthony Warlow was Max.
+The Production Company staged a slightly more elaborate version of the concert for a week in Melbourne during 2005 with Connelli again as Norma and David Campbell as Joe.